 SNHU SkillsFirst: Building Your Resume & Cover Letter

 Your professional story begins with creating your resume and cover letter.
-A resume is the foundational document in your job search.
-It lists your skills, work history, education, contact information and any other credentials or certifications you may have.
-Cover letters are an important part of the job application process as well because they help hiring managers develop a better understanding of your suitability for a position.
 Creating these ever important documents can feel daunting, but not to fear!
 SNHU offers you a free tool called SkillsFirst to create the ideal resume and cover letter!

 resume guide: the basics